mpars0ns/maltego_censys/README.md

 * Create the local transforms

 ## Sample Local Transforms Setup
+Please note - if you have passive total transforms or any other transforms that are using a ssl certificate entity.
+For the SSL Cert to IP Lookup you will want the censys.io ssl certificate entity that was imported in the second step above.

 ###IP to SSL Lookup
 * Transform Name: [Censys.io] IP to SSL Lookup
 * Command: /usr/bin/python